souvikhaldar/huntsman/README.md

 2. The excellent book [Black Hat Go: Go Programming For Hackers and Pentesters](https://www.amazon.in/Black-Hat-Go-Programming-Pentesters-ebook/dp/B073NPY29N) by Tom Steele, Chris Patten and Dan Kottmann.

-# What steps huntsman apart?
+# What sets huntsman apart?
 * Fast and concurrent
 * Single binary executable for almost every platform and architecture
 * Consumes very less RAM (about 10-15 MB) and CPU